joshsedl/lando-drupal8-test-debugging/README.md

-# lando-drupal8-test-debugging (Drupal 8 / 9 composer based version)
+# lando-drupal8-test-debugging with attached VS-Code container settings (Drupal 8 composer based version)

 ## Purpose
-The purpose of this lando "recipe" is to provide an easy setup for Drupal 8 core development, especially writing and debugging tests.
-This is geared towards PHPStorm, but should also work with other tools.
+The purpose of this lando "recipe" is to provide an easy setup for Drupal 8 core development, with preexisting VSCode "Best Practise" Settings and Extensions for Drupal and PHP programming.

 ## Setup
 ### IMPORTANT: